cesargb/laravel-logs-rotate/README.md

     | Other files to rotated
     |--------------------------------------------------------------------------
     |
-    | Array the other foreing files
+    | Array the other foreign files
     |
     | Example:
     |   'foreign_files' => [